Jean28518/libre-workspace/docs/modules/libre-workspace-portal.rst

 All taks are handled by the background service ``libre-workspace-service``.
 It listens to simple control files in ``/usr/lib/libre-workspace/portal/unix/unix_scripts``.
 All actions are configured and done via simple bash scripts with environment variables.
 So these files can be adjusted easily and are easy to understand and to run manually.

-If you want to run a script manually make sure you source the env.sh and unix.conf file in the unix_scripts directory before:
+If you want to run a script manually make sure you source the libre-workspace.env and libre-workspace.conf file before:

 .. code-block:: bash

-    . /usr/lib/libre-workspace/portal/unix/unix_scripts/env.sh
+    . /etc/libre-workspace/libre-workspace.env
-    . /usr/lib/libre-workspace/portal/unix/unix_scripts/unix.conf
+    . /etc/libre-workspace/libre-workspace.conf

 welcome